simonfishgit/btce-api/README.md

 should be an instance of BTCEConnection.
 This will speed up multiple function calls, as a new connection will not have to be created for every call.

-The TradeAPI class in the btceapi module accesses the trading API, and requires a KeyHandler object.
+The TradeAPI class in the liqui_client module accesses the trading API, and requires a KeyHandler object.
 The KeyHandler manages your API key and secret values (found under "API Keys" on the Profile page), stored in a text file.
 For instructions on creating this text file, please see step 9 here: